 - Prior to each season, applicators will collectively review current labels for each chemical to be used. - Training on these BMPs will be annual for applicators. - Apply only when wind speeds are within EPA label guidelines.
 Wind speed is logged at beginning and end of day.
-Wind speed is monitored throughout the day. - Examine your work area on the Environmentally Sensitive Zone maps for this activity category.
-If in doubt, check with supervisor.
-Determine if there are any "caution" areas.
+Wind speed is monitored throughout the day. - Examine your work area on the Environmental Viewer for site-specific considerations.
+If in doubt, check with supervisor or the Environmental Specialist.